Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/tutorial/2_building-a-rag-chatbot.md

 - The backend is the `interact` walker, which we created in the last chapter, it just returns `Hello World!` for now.
 This will change as we build out our chatbot.
 - The response from the backend is then displayed using `st.write()`, and the assistant's message is stored in the session state.

 Lastly, we'll define the entry point of our program.
 Think about the `main` function of a python program.
-Here we authenticates the user and retrieves the token needed for the `bootstrap_frontend` function.
+Here we authenticate the user and retrieves the token needed for the `bootstrap_frontend` function.
 Add the following code block to the `client.jac`

 ```jac
 with entry {